xunoaib/synacor-challenge-solution/README.md

 use corroded coin
 ```

 The north door emits a click as it unlocks.
-Go north, take the teleporter, and
+We go north, take the teleporter,
-use it.
-As you spiral through time and space, the next code appears in the
+and use it.
+As we spiral through time and space, the next code appears in the
 stars!

 ## Code 7: Teleporter

-The teleporter brings you to Synacor Headquarters, which appears to be a really
+The teleporter brings us to Synacor Headquarters, which appears to be a really
 fun place to work.
 The strange book here also reveals some hidden behavior of
 the teleporter:

 <details>
-    <summary>look strange book</summary>
+    <summary>🔽 look strange book</summary>

 ```
 The cover of this book subtly swirls with colors.
 It is titled "A Brief Introduction to Interdimensional Physics".
 It reads:

 Recent advances in interdimensional physics have produced fascinating predictions about the fundamentals of our universe!
 For example,